wainfoundation/play-with-droplink/README.md

 # 🎮 Play with Droplink

-**Play with Droplink** is a Pi Network-powered virtual gaming world where users can play 50+ interactive games, care for a digital mascot (like Pou), and earn or spend **Droplink Coins** for fun cosmetic upgrades, game access, and in-game items.
+**Play with Droplink** is a Pi Network-powered virtual gaming world where users can play 50+ interactive games, care for a digital mascot (virtual pet), and earn or spend **Droplink Coins** for fun cosmetic upgrades, game access, and in-game items.
 Built into the Pi ecosystem, users can watch Pi Ads or pay with Pi to unlock deeper experiences.

 ---